These may be made by:

 We have several types of appointment available:

-- Routine appointments which you can book up to six weeks in advance.
+- Routine appointments which you can book up to four weeks in advance.

 - Weekly appointments which are released daily for a week’s time (ie Monday we open up Monday week, but not Tuesday week).

 - Daily appointments for patients who have been triaged by the nurse and assessed as requiring to see a GP that day.

 Triage & Urgent Appointments

 If you feel that you need to be seen on the day, please telephone Reception; they will put you on the triage list to be called back by the Triage nurse to ascertain the urgency of your condition.
 If they feel it necessary they will book you an appointment for that day to see either a GP or a nurse here at the Practice.